thegooddocsproject/templates/ia-guide/ia-cyoa.md

 And learning to think like a reader can be tricky!

 Have you ever been really good at something, and tried to show someone else how to do it?
-It can be really frustrating, because it seems to easy and straight forward to you, but they just don't seem to get it.
+It can be frustrating, because they just don't seem to get it, even though it seems easy and straight forward to you.
-The technical name for this is the recency effect, and it's what makes writing documentation hard.
+The technical name for this is the Curse of Knowledge, and it's what makes writing documentation hard.
 Science tells us that the more you know about something, the less able you are to imagine what it's like not to know it.

-Writers combat the recency effect by putting themselves in the shoes of the writer.
+Writers combat the Curse of Knowledge by putting themselves in the shoes of the reader.
 And while this guide probably won't teach you to be a professional technical writer, it will definitely help you think about your reader, so that you can write better documentation.
 It's a bit like having a writer in your pocket, giving you some hints and tips before you set out to start writing.